Skip to main content

 ZY (inverted)

-The "Stats > Target" method
+The "Stats > Target" Method

 One way to find a suitable location is by simply going to that place with Jak and copying the positions from there into Blender.

-This is a method I personally do not use that often but some do prefer to do it this way so including it here is still important.
+This is a method I personally do not use that often, but some do prefer to do it this way, so including it here is still important.

-To access the target's position, aka Jak's position.
-You'll first need to restart the game in debug mode.
-To do so, press "alt" to show the top bar and select "Debug Mode > Reboot now!"
+To access the target's position, AKA Jak's position, you'll first need to restart the game in debug mode.
+To do so, press Alt to bring up the top bar and select Debugging > Reboot in Debug Mode!

-Next thing is to open the in-game debug menu with "R3" or the corresponding input on your device and going to "Stats… > Target" and activate it.
+Next thing to do is to open the in-game debug menu with R3 or the corresponding input on your device and going to Stats… > Target and activate it.

-Press "R3" again to close the debug menu.
+Press R3 again to close the debug menu.
 You should now see a bunch of statistics about Jak.

-I'll first start by importing "village1_background.glb" and "training_background.glb" into my Blender file so I can locate an adequate location.
+I'll first start by importing village1_background.glb and training_background.glb into my Blender file so I can locate an adequate location.

 Note that you might have to adjust the view end clip so the levels don't disappear from the view because they're too far away.
 I usually use 10000 meters.

-I'll use this position in between Geyser Rock and Sandover Village as there shouldn't be anything in the way and plenty of room for my testing.
+I'll use this position in-between Geyser Rock and Sandover Village as there shouldn't be anything in the way and plenty of room for my testing.

-Jak 1's ocean height is at exactly Blender Z=0 (in game Y=0).
+Jak 1's ocean height is at exactly Blender Z = 0 (in-game Y = 0).
 So keep that in mind when making your level as there's no water plane that's imported when importing the level files.

 As said plenty of times, this guide isn't going to go over how to use Blender in detail to create your level.
-I'll still give you some specific tips regarding openGOAL level making but you'll still need to learn a lot about Blender on your own.
+I'll still give you some specific tips regarding OpenGOAL level making but you'll still need to learn a lot about Blender on your own.

 I'll suggest starting from very basic shapes or importing other assets.
-However importing other assets might come with some specific problems linked to those so you should start with basic shapes created directly in blender to begin with.
+However, importing other assets might come with some specific problems linked to those, so you should start with basic shapes created directly in Blender to begin with.
 You can get fancier with it when everything is well in place and working.

-Size matter
+Size Matters

 I'll create a platform that's 30 by 30 meters to get enough room to move around and place other things on later.

-Collisions and Normals
+Collision and Normals

 The way the game decides which side of the face is solid is using its normal.
-To see if the normals of your level's geometry are correct, you can check the option "Face Orientation" in the "Viewport Overlays"
+To see if the normals of your level's geometry are correct, you can check the option "Face Orientation" in the "Viewport Overlays":

-Once that's turned on, you can look at your model, the side that is blue is the side that Jak will interact with and the red one the one he'll phase through.
+Once that's turned on, you can look at your model, the side that is blue is the side that Jak will interact with and the red one is the one he'll phase through.

-As you can see, my platform's normals are correctly set but the imported level's normals are all over the place.
+As you can see, my platform's normals are correctly set, but the imported level's normals are all over the place.

 A quick fix that'll work for most objects' normals is:

-• Go into edit mode
+• Go into edit mode.

-• Press "A" to select all vertices
+• Press A to select all vertices.

-• Press "M" and select "By distance" to merge overlapping vertices
+• Press M and select "By distance" to merge overlapping vertices.

-• Press "alt + N" and select "Recalculate Outside" to recalculate the normals so they're facing outside of the model
+• Press Alt + N and select "Recalculate Outside" to recalculate the normals so they're facing outside of the model.

-Here's Samos' hut before and after that quick fix
+Here's Samos' hut before and after that quick fix:

-Some normals are still facing the wrong way but it'll still save you a lot of time to start from there and finish the rest more manually.
+Some normals are still facing the wrong way, but it'll still save you a lot of time to start from there and finish the rest more manually.

-Once you're done with correcting normals, you can disable "face orientation" again, do not just deactivate the viewport overlay as that'll hide other useful things.
+Once you're done with correcting normals, you can disable "Face Orientation" again, do not just deactivate the viewport overlay as that'll hide other useful things.

 Jak 1's collision system has a cap with how many triangles you can interact with.
-Importing or creating meshes with a high density of triangles will at best make jak ignore collision and at worst crash the game when you interact with it.
+Importing or creating meshes with a high density of triangles will at best make Jak ignore collision and at worst crash the game when you interact with it.

 For now, try to use models with a pretty low triangle density.
 You'll be able to still use high density meshes at some point.
-More on that in the "Advanced collisions" part of this guide.
+More on that in the "Advanced Collisions" part of this guide.

-Exporting the level's geometry to the .glb
+Exporting the Level's Geometry to the .glb

-Once your level is "done" we can now export it.
-You'll always be able to adjust things and export it again to test your changes so don't worry about having everything perfect on the first go.
+Once your level is "done", we can now export it.
+You'll always be able to adjust things and export it again to test your changes, so don't worry about having everything perfect on the first go.

 If, like me, you have imported the base game's level geometry into your Blender file, you won't want to export it in the .glb or that geometry will appear when you load your level.